geekarist/RunR/domain/packages.md

-# Package me.cpele.runr.domain.entities
+# Packages

+## me.cpele.runr.domain.entity

-Contains classes representing the internal domain model.
-These classes must be internal.
+Contains the private domain model.
+Things here must be `internal` or `private`.

-# Package me.cpele.runr.domain.api
+## me.cpele.runr.domain.api

-Contains interfaces and data transfer objects that can be used by other modules depending on the domain.
+Contains what can be used by other modules depending on the domain.

-# Package me.cpele.runr.domain.usecase
+### me.cpele.runr.domain.api.usecase

 Contains the use cases of the domain.
+They implement business logic.

+### me.cpele.runr.domain.api.model

+Contains the public data model of the domain.

+## me.cpele.runr.adapter

+Contains the interfaces implemented by other components that can be called by the domain.